One State in the Arts & Humanities

 - Douglas Johnson, McLean County Arts Center

-- Erin Eveland, The Hub - Arts & Cultural Center
+- Erin Eveland, The HUB - Arts & Cultural Center

-- Gabrielle Lyon, Illinois Humanities
+- Gabrielle H. Lyon, Illinois Humanities

-- Jane, Beachy, Illinois Humanities
+- Jane Beachy, Illinois Humanities

-- Jessica, Modica, Freeport Art Museum
+- Jessica Modica, Freeport Art Museum

 - Joseph Gackstetter, Gichigamiin Indigenous Nations Museum

-- Joshua, Davis-Ruperto, Illinois Arts Council
+- Joshua Davis-Ruperto, Illinois Arts Council

 - Kacie Smith, Arts Alliance Illinois